korsarNek/korsarNek/source/_posts/Hotplate.md

   ![](/post_assets/Hotplate/bangbang2.webp)
 {% endgi %}

 I started by designing the algorithm as I understand PID and heating curves.
 Logically approaching what, in my understanding, would contribute to producing a good clean curve.
 Of course, this did not get me very far.
 So I went on to combine numbers with each other that would bring me close to the values I expected.
-I had several scenarios that did not work in a certain way and with the graphs from crystalinstruments, I could estimate which factor would roughly have to be adjusted in which direction to solve that.
+I had several scenarios that did not work in a certain way and with the graphs from crystal instruments, I could estimate which factor would roughly have to be adjusted in which direction to solve that.
 Then, I looked at which values are specific to the scenarios that are not working and tried to involve them in the calculation until I got a good result.
 In the end, I no longer understood what I was doing, but the result was good.
 It fulfilled all my test scenarios, a few scenarios could have had slightly more optimal values, but with this method, I only solve it approximately anyway.
 It is not a quite correct method and getting the last bit out is time-consuming.
-So the classic 80/20 rule, with 20% of the effort, I get about 80% to the solution, the remaining 20% would take 80% of the time and it is currently good enough.
+So the classic 80/20 rule, with 20% of the effort, I get about 80% to the solution, the remaining 20% would take 80% of the time, and it is currently good enough.

 {% gi 5 2-3 %}
   ![](/post_assets/Hotplate/Test1.webp)